build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 certutil -DCInfo
 ```

-#### Step 6: Deploy an EC2 Windows instance and configure it as an OCSP responder instance
+#### Step 6: Deploy an EC2 Windows Instance and Configure it as an OCSP Responder Instance

 For pre-session authentication into WorkSpaces, Online Certificate Status Protocol (OCSP) is required for certificate revocation checking.
 An OCSP responder is a component of a public key infrastructure (PKI) that can be installed on Windows Server to meet this requirement.
 The OCSP responder is required to be publicly accessible on the internet over HTTP.
 In this blog post, we are only setting up one OCSP responder, which we will refer to as the OCSP instance.
 If you’d like to make the OCSP responder highly available, you can do so by setting up [multiple OCSP responders in an Array](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/implementing-an-ocsp-responder-part-v-high-availability/ba-p/396882).